loopbackio/loopback-next/docs/site/Context.md

 as an example, we can create custom sequences that:

 - are dynamically created for each incoming server request
-- extend the application level context (to give you access to application level dependencies during the request/response lifecycle)
+- extend the application level context to give you access to application-level dependencies during the request/response lifecycle
-- are garbage collected once the response is sent (memory management)
+- are garbage-collected once the response is sent for memory management

 Let's see this in action: